Gay Hong Kong Highlights Tour

 Wong Tai Sin Taoist temple is always lively, often with hundreds of people making simultaneous offerings of fruit, incense and other spirit-foods heaped on newspapers spread on the grounds.
 Locals also come here for sage advice from a wide variety of fortune tellers who have set up shop in an arcade at the front of the temple.
 Afternoon tea at The Peninsula is another popular day-end activity.

 If you have visited Hong Kong before, another option is to travel by ferry to one of the nearby islands.
 On these automobile-free islets you can see a slower, quieter side of daily life in South China and sample some of the best seafood around.

 Day Three: Stay Longer or Find Another Adventure?

 A quick taxi ride takes you to the train station in either Kowloon or Hong Kong Island.
-Your airport check-in desk is fewer than fifteen paces from the curb.
+Your airport check-in desk is just a few steps from the curb.
 Collect your boarding pass on the spot.
-Leave your luggage with the airline check-in desk and you will not have to touch it again until you arrive at your destination.
+Leave your luggage with the airline's check-in desk and you won't have to touch it again until you arrive at your destination.
 It's the perfect ending to a fun visit to Hong Kong.